ohgravity/cyranetic-portfolio-site/README.md

 # Cyranetic

 This is my art portfolio site.
-I am starting to make it now on October 27, 2022.
+I started making it on October 27, 2022.

-Currently, there is just the barest of HTML skeletons, but I will be stylizing it, adding content, and making it responsive.
+Currently, it has most of its content, but I will be changing the design a bit and making it responsive.
+Also, the blog post is currently just a placeholder draft.

 Thanks for looking!